crocs-muni/javacard-curated-list/README.md

 The projects collected in this list were analyzed and published (June 2017) in [Analysis of JavaCard open-source ecosystem](https://medium.com/enigma-shards/analysis-of-javacard-open-source-ecosystem-9be0bfd66398)

+## Backup of listed repositories
+As repositores are sometimes moved or removed, the fork of each repository under the virtual organization ['javacard-curated-list'](https://github.com/javacard-FOSS-applets) is created.
+Try to find a repository there if link doesn't work.

 ### Format and notation
 > **Project name _[status : activity]_** <br> Short description, often taken from a project readme.md
 > - **status**: subjective state of project: *mature* (well developed), *aspiring* (promising, but not yet mature), *playground* (initial stages, just playing/learning), *needs inspection* (not analysed yet)